USD Coin (USDC) Trading Down 0% This Week

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 USD Coin launched on October 31st, 2018.
-USD Coin’s total supply is 26,989,717,636 tokens.
+USD Coin’s total supply is 26,859,059,637 tokens.
 USD Coin’s official Twitter account is @circle and its Facebook page is accessible here.
 The official website for USD Coin is www.centre.io/usdc.
-USD Coin’s official message board is medium.com/centre-blog.
+The official message board for USD Coin is medium.com/centre-blog.

 Buying and Selling USD Coin